 It’s run by a family who make the best coffee I’ve ever had (I write this with conviction).
 They’ve secured the beans, the good stuff, the primo brown gold, and I’m one of their caffeine disciples.
 Most mornings, I walk 100 metres to pray at the altar of their divine brew.
 I order a regular latte, and after a wee chat with the barista, I respectfully maintain my distance from the other disciples on the pavement and attend to my emails.

 After a couple of minutes, the barista gives me one of the highlights of my day, a regular latte in a brown and tan cup.
 Then I walk home slowly enjoying each sip until I reach the stairs that lead me to my place of isolation, where The King of Queens seems to be playing on repeat.

 But those 100 metres to the window and back keep me sane and I’ll always remember that walk and the life-affirming coffee, as something that got me through this thing.

-We all need something like that walk I do every day at noon because it’s those slivers of joy that give us something to look forward to.
-And when this is over, I’m going to give the barista a big hug, hail a taxi and get the fuck out of dodge.
+We all need something like that walk in the morning because it’s those slivers of joy that give us something to look forward to.
+And when this is over, I’m going to give the barista a big hug, hail a taxi, and get the fuck out of dodge.

 I’ve changed the name of my blog to The coronavirus diaries until this thing blows over.
 So, if anyone wants to send me a story they have to tell about self-isolation, coping with self-isolation and basically, anything to do with their experience of this time in our lives, send it through and I’ll post it for you.